Procurement at DfE

-The department and its executive agencies advertise new contracting opportunities:
+We, and our executive agencies, advertise new contracting opportunities:

-- on the Tenders Electronic Daily (TED) website), part of the Official Journal of the European Union (for contracts we are obliged to advertise internationally)
+- on the Tenders Electronic Daily (TED) website), part of the Official Journal of the European Union (for contracts we have to advertise internationally)

 - where appropriate, in specialist publications, trade, national and local press

 Individual policy teams procure contracts for the majority of educational services and programme expenditure.
 Suppliers interested in specific areas of education should contact the relevant policy team directly.